 Serving suggestion

-I would like to think that this recipe is protein rich, as it has spinach and egg, both of these key ingredients are good for health.
+I would like to think that this recipe is protein rich.
+It has spinach and egg.
+Both of these key ingredients are good for health.

-In case you don’t have spinach (or don’t like spinach), you can try these two following eggs curries, both distinctly different in taste.
+If you don’t have spinach, or if you don’t like it, you can try these two egg curries.
+They are distinctly different in taste.

 Dhaba Style Egg Curry (North Indian Style)